Language:

 Low carbon steel, commonly referred to as mild steel, constitutes a widely utilized category of steel alloy.
 Characterized by a carbon content typically below 0.25%, this material exhibits a combination of properties that render it applicable across numerous industrial sectors.
 Its presence is prevalent in automotive manufacturing, construction, appliance production, and a broad spectrum of general engineering applications.

 In this article, I will provide you with a comprehensive explanation of low carbon steel.
 I will address the various grades encountered, delineate its inherent advantages and limitations, and explore its diverse applications.
 But before we begin, I’d like to introduce our company.
-Taiyuan Simis Investment Casting Co., Ltd. is a professional investment casting foundry and exporter in China.
+Taiyuan Simis Investment Casting Co., Ltd. is a professional casting foundry and exporter in China.
 We offer comprehensive OEM and custom casting services for various materials, including carbon steel.
 Now, let’s return to the topic.

 Table of Contents